Where are the most beautiful places in Ireland? There are so many!

 While in Glasnevin, also consider a visit to the Glasnevin Cemetery, burial place of many prominent Irish figures including Michael Collins, Eamon de Valera, and Cristy Brown.

 Nearby, John Kavanaugh (AKA the “Grave Digger’s Pub”) is an iconic local pub dating to 1833.
-It’s an excellent place to enjoy a pint of Guinness and some local grub.

 Take a guided historical tour of the iconic Glasnevin Cemetary as a day trip from Dublin.
 Check prices here.